google/docsy-example/content/en/guide/2. Connect SDDC/_index.md

 linkTitle: "2.
 Connect SDDC"
 weight: 3
 description: >
-  How to on-board your SDDC.
+  How to connect your on-prem data center to VMware Cloud on AWS
 ---

-{{% pageinfo %}}
+## There are multiple ways to connect your SDDC to your on-prem data center

-This is a placeholder page that shows you how to use this template site.
+Direct Connect

-{{% /pageinfo %}}
+VPN

-## Add your name and do a git commit and push
+Direct Connect with VPN failover

-Ryan Kelly
+## Use the following guides to get connects